wp-plugins/mylinks2/readme.txt

 Displays blogroll links on a Page or Post with thumbnail images of the linked site.
 Insert `[mylinks]` to a Page or Post and it will display all your blogroll links there - with live snapshots of every page.

-Only 1-2 Minutes and the thumbnails snapshots are generated.
-The initial generation takes some time, because the server has to deliver many thumbnails at one time.
+Thumbnails snapshots are generated from 3rd party services.
+The initial generation takes up to a minute, because the server has to deliver many thumbnails at one time.
 Once cached (1-2minutes), the thumbnails will appear instantly.

 == Installation ==